-Saudi king orders Khashoggi probe, Trump sends Pompeo to discuss case
+Trump says 'rogue killers' may be behind Khashoggi disappearance

-ANKARA/WASHINGTON (Reuters) - Saudi Arabia’s King Salman on Monday ordered an internal probe into the unexplained disappearance of prominent journalist Jamal Khashoggi as a joint Turkish-Saudi team was set to search the Saudi consulate in Istanbul where he was last seen on Oct.
-2.
+ANKARA/WASHINGTON (Reuters) - U.S. President Donald Trump said on Monday “rogue killers” may have been behind the disappearance of prominent Saudi journalist Jamal Khashoggi, and Saudi Arabia’s King Salman ordered an internal investigation into the case.

-U.S. President Donald Trump said meanwhile he had spoken with King Salman about Khashoggi, a critic of the kingdom’s policies, and that he was sending Secretary of State Mike Pompeo to meet the king immediately.
+Trump said he had spoken with King Salman about Khashoggi, a critic of Saudi policies, and that he was sending Secretary of State Mike Pompeo immediately to meet the king and travel to other places as needed.

-Trump also said Salman denied “any knowledge of whatever may have happened” to Khashoggi, who disappeared after he went to the Saudi consulate in Istanbul two weeks ago, and told him the Saudis are working closely with Turkey on the case.

-Khashoggi, a U.S. resident and Washington Post columnist, vanished after entering the consulate to get marriage documents.
-Turkish officials have said authorities believe he was murdered and his body removed, allegations that Saudi Arabia has denied.
+Khashoggi, a U.S. resident and Washington Post columnist, vanished after entering the Saudi consulate in Istanbul two weeks ago to get marriage documents.
+Turkish officials have said authorities believe he was murdered there and his body removed.

+Saudi Arabia has strongly denied killing Khashoggi and denounced such assertions as “lies”, saying he left the building shortly after entering.

+“The king firmly denied any knowledge of it,” Trump told reporters.
+“He didn’t really know, maybe - I don’t want to get into his mind but it sounded to me - maybe these could have been rogue killers.
+Who knows?”

 The case has provoked an international outcry, with Trump threatening “severe punishment” if it turns out Khashoggi was killed in the consulate and European allies urging “a credible investigation” and accountability for those responsible.